- 3 cups all-purpose flour

 - In a large bowl, combine the flour, sugar, baking powder and salt.
 In a small bowl, whisk the egg, milk and butter.
 Stir into dry ingredients just until moistened.
 Fold in raisins and, if desired, caraway seeds.

-- Transfer to a 9-in.-square baking pan coated with cooking spray.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a 9-in. square baking pan coated with cooking spray.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 12 servings.

 "The first problem I have with this recipe has to do with the number of servings.
 At the top of the recipe, it states 27 servings.
 Above the nutritional information is 12 servings.
 Which is it supposed to be?
 Secondly, I baked the bread, as directed in a 9-inch square pan.
 The bread was doughy inside.
 It was not cooked completely for another hour!
 It was tasty but because of these issues, I will not make it again."

 "This recipe was delicious and quick to make.
 I used half raisins and half blueberry craisins.
 Thought caraway seeds might be odd in there as it was so sweet, but they gave it a kind of fun twist.
 It was very moist and sweet. my family devoured it."

 "had no 2% so I used my grandson's Green Vanilla flavored milk. local company makes it every year for St. patty's.
 My family went nuts over it.
 Very moist, very tasty."

 "Made first time for St. Paddy's Day lunch as per recipe ... everyone raved over it.
 2nd time made for a quilting group but left out caraway seeds and used dried cranberries instead of raisins.
 Everyone present had to have recipe.
 My wife has decided that will be a permanent addition to our cookbook!"